 Through the Democracy and Civic Initiatives program, WPF seeks to build trust and participation, particularly among underrepresented communities, in Pennsylvania's democratic processes.
-Elections are a keystone of our system of government, but often, voter participation rates are low across the board and especially low among certain demographic groups.
-The Foundation seeks to support nonpartisan efforts to increase the number of eligible Pennsylvanians who vote, especially members of underrepresented groups.
+Elections are a keystone of our system of government, but often, voter participation rates are low for all eligible voters and especially low among certain demographic groups.
+The Foundation seeks to support nonpartisan efforts to increase overall voter turnout in Philadelphia and/or increase voting by Pennsylvania communities of color to the same level as overall voter turnout.

-The Census Bureau's Current Population Survey Voting and Registration Supplement, conducted after every national election, provides data on the characteristics of voters.
-This analysis helps to describe whose participation in the election was lower than their percentage of the voting age population.
-Data collected following the November 2022 election showed that the following groups were underrepresented in the electorate, as compared to their share of the citizen voting age population:
+The Census Bureau's Current Population Survey Voting and Registration Supplement, compiled after every national election, provides data on the characteristics of voters.
+National data collected following the November 2022 election showed that the following groups were underrepresented or overrepresented in the electorate, as compared to their share of the citizen voting age population:1